slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints:

 - Default to no. (Steve Jobs)
-- ’Hell yes or no’.
+- «Hell yes or no».
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
 - With two equally difficult paths, choose the one more painful in the sort term.
 Pain avoidance is creating an illusion of equality.
 (Naval Ravikant)
 - Choose the one that may produce most serendipity down the line.